Gogo Graham: Production and inspiration

-Graham designs individualized clothing specifically formed to a particular model’s body and persona.
+Graham designs individualized clothing specifically formed to a particular model's body and persona.
 As she describes, “I cast before I create the looks, so I’ll be thinking about all the girls individually and send them photos of inspiration or looks in progress."
 Her work tends to be informal and grotesque in nature which provides a sharp contrast to the aesthetics of mainstream fashion.
 Jillian Billard notes of Graham's designs "there is this running theme that seems to be led by a fascination with deconstruction, printed patterns and texture."
 Stylistically, she has been inspired by games such as Final Fantasy and Devil May Cry, which she references through their dramatic visuals and hyper-saturated hues.
-Additionally, she addresses the multilayered oppression that is persistent in today’s society for trans women, particularly trans women of color.
+Additionally, she addresses the multilayered oppression that is persistent in today's society for trans women, particularly trans women of color.
 With this being the recurring message of her designs, Graham attempts to reduce the dysphoria often felt by many trans women who struggle with self-image and identification.

-The SS16 show which she presented at Ace Hotel New York "was in itself a love letter to trans sisterhood," with Graham bringing together a multitude of trans women to work in coherence on the show.
+The SS16 show which she presented at Ace Hotel New York "was in itself a love letter to trans sisterhood," with Graham bringing together a multitude of trans women to work on the show.
 The visuals emulated as 'un-done' look which was done with "arms, fingers and ensembles, still wet from being painted crimson by Glossy, Kaidon Ho and Kelley McNutt only minutes before."

 Her AW16 show featured a confronting nature and nuanced style that referenced the “Final Girl” horror film trope, which describes the final character alive at the end of the film who is able to speak to the horrors experienced by the group.
 Held at Artists Space in Tribeca, the models walked the runway in torn, blood-drenched clothing which called attention to the high fatality rate and recurring violence experienced by the trans community.
 The nature of the show was made deliberately claustrophobic and uncomfortable to represent the vulnerability trans women feel when navigating through a potentially threatening society.

 In Graham's NYFW Spring 2017 show "the looks were feminine and sensual, with contrasting details such as the use of black, wire detailing, and the chokers many models wore with delicate lace pieces."